-b.
+c.
 Petitioner asserts that "because a showing of 'strong evidence,' within the meaning of Wigmore §2494, is not needed to get a Title VII case to a jury, it would be nonsensical to require proof at that elevated level to establish the preliminary step of a prima facie case."
-PBOM 34-35.
-There are two flaws in this reasoning.
-First, the role of a prima facie case in Title VII is not to determine whether there is sufficient evidence so that the case can go to the jury.
+PBOM 36.
+Not so.
+First, the role of a prima facie case in Title VII is not to determine whether sufficient evidence allows the case to go to the jury.
 That question implicates the alternate sense of prima facie case described by Wigmore and expressly rejected by Burdine, 450 U.S. at 254 n.7.

 Second, petitioner draws a false distinction between the "general mass of strong evidence," 9 Wigmore, supra, § 2494 at 379, and a presumption.
 The "general mass of strong evidence" and a presumption involve means of proof "differing widely in terms and appearance, but essentially the same in principle."
 9 Wigmore, supra, § 2487 at 295.
-"In the ordinary case, this overwhelming mass of evidence, bearing down from the proponent, will be made up of a variety of complicated data, differing in every new trial and not to be tested by any set formulas."
+"In the ordinary case, this overwhelming mass of evidence, bearing down for the proponent, will be made up of a variety of complicated data, differing in every new trial and not to be tested by any set formulas."
 Id.
 This precisely describes a Batson hearing.
 "Another mode under which this process is carried out employs the aid of a fixed rule of law, i.e., a presumption, applicable to inferences from specific evidence to specific facts forming part of the issue, rather than to the general mass of evidence bearing on the proposition in issue."
-This precisely describes the Id.McDonnell Douglas inference.
-"The result is the same as in the preceding form of process . . . , i.e., the opponent loses as a matter of law, in default of evidence to the contrary " Id.
-Thus, the term "prima facie" "serves to subsume under one name the similar legal effects . . . produced by a specific presumption or by a ruling on the mass of evidence in the particular case."
-Id. § 2494 at 379; cf. Kelly, 31 U.S. (6 Pet.) at 632 (describing prima facie evidence without reference to a presumption).
+Id.
+This precisely describes the McDonnell Douglas inference.
+"The result is the same as in the preceding form of process ..., i.e., the opponent loses as a matter of law, in default of evidence to the contrary .... " Id.
+Thus, "prima facie" "serves to subsume under one name the similar legal effects . . . produced by a specific presumption or by a ruling on the mass of evidence in the particular case."
+Id. § 2494 at 379.

 c.
 Petitioner offers three reasons the Batson burden should be lower than the Title VII burden.
 First, he argues the Title VII evidence must be "strong enough to establish a presumption of discrimination, while the [Batson prima facie case evidence] do[es] not."
-PBOM 35.
-Aside from contradicting his assertion on the previous page that "strong evidence" is not required in a Title VII case, the argument fails to appreciate that in effect a Batson prima facie case does create a presumption of discrimination.
-See 9 Wigmore, supra, § 2494 at 379 ("the term

-'prima facie' is sometimes used as equivalent to the notion of a presumption").
+PBOM 36.
+Aside from contradicting his assertion on the same page that "strong evidence" is not required in a Title VII case, the argument fails to appreciate that in effect a Batson prima facie case does create a presumption of discrimination.
+When "prima facie case" is "used to mean evidence so cogent as to require a particular conclusion in the absence of explanation, [it] has the probative effect of a presumption."
+Louisell, supra, at 291; see 9 Wigmore, supra, § 2494 at 379 ("the term 'prima facie' is sometimes used as equivalent to the notion of a presumption").
 That is precisely the reason the striking party is required to give reasons.
-The presumption that the challenges were exercised constitutionally has been provisionally removed and the striking party will suffer an adverse finding (that he violated the Equal Protection Clause) unless he states reasons.^{11/}
+The presumption that the strikes were constitutional has been provisionally removed and the striking party will suffer an adverse finding (that he violated the Equal Protection Clause) unless he states reasons.10/